Samsung Galaxy Y Duos: Human Face Mapping

 What was Coca-Cola’s “Future Room”?

-An immersive exhibition-style installation that used large-scale projection mapping to place visitors inside a branded future-facing environment.
+An immersive, exhibition-style installation that used large-scale projection mapping to wrap visitors in a future-facing brand environment.

 What was the mechanism?